How to Earn Extra Discounts As a Community College Student

 • Curves

-Furthermore, students hoping to maintain their trendy hair cuts and colors while enrolled in classes can visit one of many participating salons, each with its own student promotion package.
+Furthermore, students hoping to maintain their trendy haircuts and colors while enrolled in classes can visit one of many participating salons, each with its student promotion package.

 Rent and Transportation on a Dime

 Believe it or not, simply showing your college ID to your landlord can save you hundreds of dollars!
-For example, as the Salisbury Area Chamber of Commerce posts, local community college students are able to take advantage of nearly hundreds of discounts; most notably, students can even save on their housing costs.
+For example, as the Salisbury Area Chamber of Commerce posts, local community college students can take advantage of hundreds of discounts; most notably, students can save on housing costs.
 For example, the local Brittingham Square Apartments waives the mandatory $200 community fee with proof of student status.
-Similarly, Salisbury Housing offers $100 off a college student's first month's rent, while individuals residing at University Park Student Apartments are able to have their application fees waived for free!
+Similarly, Salisbury Housing offers $100 off a college student's first month's rent, while individuals residing at University Park Student Apartments can have their application fees waived for free!

-Adding to the necessities of rent, you can even save significant dollars when pursuing the lease or purchase of a car.
-As Virginia Highlands Community College further reveals, the local Aaron Sales & Lease Company offers a completely free month when you sign an auto lease agreement.
-If you're not in the market for leasing or buying a vehicle, your closest transit system (such as the bus system, subway, train, etc) may offer free or reduced rates for students.
+Adding to the necessities of rent, you can save significant dollars when pursuing a lease or purchasing a car.
+Virginia Highlands Community College further reveals that the local Aaron Sales & Lease Company offers an entirely free month when you sign an auto lease agreement.
+If you're not in the market for leasing or buying a vehicle, your closest transit system (such as the bus system, subway, train, etc.) may offer students free or reduced rates.

 While promotions for various retailers and companies vary depending upon the city, students can often take advantage of savings that add up to hundreds, if not thousands, annually.